liquidweb/cPanelToObjectStore/README.md

 1. `Remote Password` is going to be the secret key that is associated with the access key that you're using

 Really, that should be it

+## Logging ##

+This script will log operations it performs when called.
+When cPanel does its schedule backup runs, the logs should be located in /root/log